li11ianc/explaining-movie-revenue/project/project.md

 ![](project_files/figure-gfm/visualize-revenue-model-1.png)<!-- -->

-In this final visualization, we have colored data points by whether they were created by a major company or not and colored it accordingly.
-Note that the slope of the major companies’ regression line is steeper, and the data points tend to be placed further to the right and up due to the greater resources of larger companies.
+In this final visualization, we have colored data points by whether they were created by a major production company or not.
+Note that the slope of the major companies’ regression line is steeper, meaning that our linear models predict a higher expected revenue for a major company’s film than a non-major company’s film with the same budget.
+The major company data points tend to be placed further to the upper right due to the greater resources of larger companies.
 All of the highest budgeted movies were created by major companies.

 ### Conclusion

-Our final R-Squared value of only around .04 is dissapointing predictive power on the part of our final model, but there are a few issues with our analysis that we believe may be lowering this value.
+Our final R-Squared value of only around .04 is dissapointing predictive power on the part of our selected linear model, but there are a few issues with our analysis that we believe may be lowering this value.
 Firstly, the dataset has a few key issues.

 There are data entry errors and inconsistencies.
 Specifically, as we have discussed prior, certain budgets are underestimated by six orders